lmangani/crow-metrics/README.md

 <img src="docs/crow-small.png" align="right">

-## WARNING: This module is in flux for v2.0.
-I'm pushing it to npm so that I can do integration testing, but it may not be stable yet.

 Crow is a library for collecting metrics about your server, similar to Twitter's Ostrich or Netflix's Servo.(\*) It helps you track things like:

   - How many requests am I handling per second?
   - How many requests am I handling concurrently?
   - What is the 90th percentile of latency in my database queries?

 On a period of your choosing (for example, minutely) these metrics are summarized.
 You can then publish them to a graphing or monitoring system like Riemann, InfluxDB, Graphite, or Prometheus.